Are You Experienced: January

 Between January 12 and February 2, 1967, the Experience took a break from recording while they played 20 dates in England, including a second appearance on Top of the Pops, on January 18.
 Chandler was dissatisfied with the sound quality of the January 11 recordings and frustrated by the large number of noise complaints that they had received from people living and working near De Lane Lea.
 He explained: "There was a bank above the studio ... and it was at the time when computers were just coming in ... we would play so loud that it would foul up the computers upstairs."
 Brian Jones and Bill Wyman of the Rolling Stones encouraged Chandler to try Olympic Studios, which was considered the top independent London studio.
-Despite the growing chart success of their first single, Chandler's money problems persisted.
+Despite the growing chart success of their first single, Chandler's financial problems persisted.
 Olympic required advance payment for studio time, but Polydor had not yet released any funds to Track for disbursement.
 When Chandler went to Polydor asking for relief they responded by guaranteeing him a line of credit at Olympic.